 CE 320 PRINCIPLES OF ENVIRONMENTAL ENGINEERING (3-0-3)(F).
 Treatment of domestic and industrial water supplies.
 Disposal of domestic sewage and industrial wastes.
 Environmental consideration in water management, water use, wastewater generation, and water quality.
 Design of water and wastewater treatment systems.
 PREREQ: CHEM 112 and upper-division status in civil engineering.
 COREQ: CE 321.

-CE 321 PRINCIPLES OF ENVIRONMENTAL ENGINEERING LAB (0-3-1)(F)(CID).
+CE 321 PRINCIPLES OF ENVIRONMENTAL ENGINEERING LAB (0-3-1)(F)(FC).
 Environmental engineering problems with emphasis on analysis and presentation Significance of results as compared with theory and practice.
 PREREQ: ENGL 202.
 PRE/COREQ: CE 320.

 CE 330 FLUID MECHANICS (3-0-3)(F/S).
 Physical properties of fluids, fluid mechanics, measurements, viscous flow, turbulent flow, momentum, lift, drag, boundary layer effects, pipe flow, and open channel flow.
 PREREQ: ENGR 210, MATH 275, MATH 333.